redblade/confservicedss/doc/architecture/architecture.md

 **DSS main role** is to autonomously trigger placing and scaling of Apps on the infrastructure in order to:
 - minimise SLA violations
 - optimise resource usage on the edge
-- minimise latency using ECODA optimisation algorithm.
+- minimise latency using optimisation algorithms.

 Instantiation is triggered by the ConfService (manually) or by the DSS (automatically) and is managed through messages sent to the StreamHandler using Kafka protocol.